janinewhitley/janinewhitley/README.md

 - 👋 Hi, I’m @janinewhitley
 - 👀 I’m interested in AI/ML and general software engineering.
-- 🌱 I’m currently learning PyTorch and scikit.
+- 🌱 I’m currently learning Tensorflow and scikit.
 - 💞️ I’m open to collaborating on any projects!
 - 📫 How to reach me: email me @ whitleyjanine9@gmail.com.